Jet Protocol (JET) Price Reaches $0.0013 on Top Exchanges

 Jet Protocol Token Profile

-Jet Protocol is a token.
-Its genesis date was March 31st, 2021.
+Jet Protocol (JET) is a token.
+It was first traded on March 31st, 2021.
 Jet Protocol’s total supply is 1,700,000,000 tokens.
+The official website for Jet Protocol is jetprotocol.io.
+Jet Protocol’s official Twitter account is @jetprotocol.
 Jet Protocol’s official message board is forum.jetprotocol.io.
-The official website for Jet Protocol is jetprotocol.io.
 The Reddit community for Jet Protocol is https://reddit.com/r/jetprotocol and the currency’s Github account can be viewed here.
-Jet Protocol’s official Twitter account is @jetprotocol.

 Jet Protocol Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Jet Protocol directly using U.S. dollars.
-Investors seeking to trade Jet Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Jet Protocol directly using U.S. dollars.
+Investors seeking to trade Jet Protocol should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Jet Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Jet Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Jet Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.